Course Design Framework

 Note the areas in Brackets.
 Anything in brackets is generic content and needs to be deleted and customized with course content and information.
 Be sure to also update the green text to black.

 Use the drop-down arrow associated with each page and select 'Edit HTML' to customize.

-Additional pages can easily be created via the "Select a Document Template" dropdown, choosing the pre-made "Blank Page" file to keep content design consistent and accessible.
+Additional pages can easily be created via the "Select a Document Template" dropdown, choosing the pre-made "Content" file to keep content design consistent and accessible.